ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - 2D mouth renderer
 - stencil local hair shadow on face
 - depth offset for eye rendering over hair
+- most of the optional inputs like AO, specular, normal map.....
-- lots of sliders to control final color..........
+- lots of sliders to control final color & outline..........

 When will the original shader release?
 -------------------